Key Takeaways

 Dragon boat racing may have started as a way to worship an ancient dragon deity.

-The Qu Yuan story is often used to explain the dragon boat racing tradition, but some scholars argue the practice may be older and connected to water- and dragon-related worship—especially given the cultural role of Chinese dragons.
+The Qu Yuan story is often used to explain the racing tradition, but some scholars argue the practice is older and connected to water- and dragon-related worship.
+This view fits the long cultural importance of Chinese dragons, the same auspicious creatures celebrated in the Year of the Dragon.

-Dragon boats are long and narrow.
-Standard crews often include 20 paddlers, plus a drummer at the bow to keep rhythm and a steerer at the stern to guide the boat.
+Dragon boats are long and narrow, and standard crews often include 20 paddlers, a drummer at the bow to keep rhythm, and a steerer at the stern to guide the boat.
 Race distances vary widely, but 500 meters (1,640 feet) is common.

 Eating zòngzi

-Almost every Chinese holiday has a specific food or foods associated with it, and Dragon Boat Festival is no different.
-On this holiday, the food of choice is zòngzi (粽子).
+Almost every Chinese holiday has a signature food, and the Dragon Boat Festival is no different.
+On this holiday the food of choice is zòngzi (粽子).

 Zongzi (sticky rice dumplings) in bamboo leaves